 The Physics Education Research (PER) group at Montana State is committed to better understanding how students learn physics and astronomy.
 Our research targets both STEM majors as well as non-STEM majors, because we believe that all students should have some working knowledge of science.
 We are currently involved in several different projects, including:

 - An NSF funded project geared toward increasing the spatial reasoning skills of middle school students.
 National Science Foundation DRL: Designing a Middle Grades Spatial Skills Curriculum (abstract available here).

-- developing heliophysics related curricular materials for NASA.
+- Developing heliophysics and space science related curricular materials for NASA.
 Resources are available here.

 - Increasing the oral communication skills of STEM graduate students.
 National Science Foundation NRT-IGE: Fostering Effective Oral Communication Skills for STEM Graduate Students (abstract available here).

 - Improving student beliefs regarding the learning of science.

 - A recent write up of our publication regarding perceptions of scientists.